 Accommodation in Sydney vs Melbourne

-If you are an international student, the dorm or the apartment you live in becomes your home away from home in Australia.
+If you are an international student, the dorm or the apartment you live in becomes your home away from home.
+Thus, it will be helpful to consider accommodation in your Melbourne vs Sydney study abroad plans.
 When it comes to real estate, Sydney is more expensive than Melbourne.
 Sydney is also the most populous city in Australia and Oceania.
 So let’s have a look at what the accommodations costs in Sydney vs Melbourne look like:

 |Type of Accommodation||Sydney (INR)||Melbourne (INR)|